wilicw/wilicw.github.io/_posts/2022-08-02-Raspberry-pi-SIM7000-ppp-cht.md

 ## Connect to the module

 When you plug-in the module.
-System will automatically appears 5 USB device in the /dev folder.
+System will automatically appears 5 USB devices in the `/dev` folder.

 ```bash
 $ ls -l /dev | grep USB